mcroston/mcroston/README.md

 ## On this hub, you'll find data and outputs from my health misinformation studies.

+- descriptions
 - tweet IDs and other datasets
-- descriptions
+- code
 - slide decks
 - manuscripts